Cover It Up! Bipartite Graphs Uncover Identifiability in Sparse Factor Analysis: Model and Theoretical Results

-As a starting point, consider two special cases: zero columns and zero rows can be removed from the sparsity matrix $\binarymatrix$.
-First, when zero columns are removed, then the unnecessary factors have to be discarded as well, and $\nfactrue$ has to be adjusted.
-Second, the addition or removal zero rows does not influence rank conditions in tall matrices; therefore, $\RDr$ holds for $\facloadmatrix$ if and only if it holds for $\facloadmatrix$ without its zero rows.
-In the remaining part of the derivation, we assume that every row and column of $\binarymatrix$ has at least one nonzero element.
+\SFS{At this point, a few remarks concerning zero rows and zero columns in $\binarymatrix$ are in order.
+Obviously, } zero columns are not allowed in $\CRr$ matrices. \SFS{On the other hand, zero rows might be present and} can be removed from $\binarymatrix$ without loss of generality.
+In particular, the addition or removal of zero rows does not influence rank conditions and $\RDr$ holds for $\facloadmatrix$ if and only if it holds for $\facloadmatrix$ without its zero rows.
+Henceforth, we assume that every row and column of $\binarymatrix$ has at least one nonzero element.

+Now, we introduce an extended notion of bipartite graphs that allows us to represent the verification of $\CRr$ in a graph-theoretical framework.

+\begin{defn}[Weighted Bipartite Graph and Minimum Weighted Vertex Cover (MWVC)] A vertex-weighted (henceforth, simply weighted) bipartite graph $B=(\verrowvertices,\vercolvertices,E_B,w_B)$ is a bipartite graph with a weight mapping $w_B:\verrowvertices\cup\vercolvertices\to\mathbb{N}$.
+A minimum weighted vertex cover in $B$ is a vertex cover $C$ with the minimal total weight $\mwvcmin$ among all vertex covers in $B$, where the total weight $w_B(C)$ of the vertex cover is the sum of the weights of the vertices in the cover. \end{defn}

-The main part of the proof consists of two steps: \begin{enumerate} \item Reformulate $\CRr$ as a minimum weighted vertex cover (MWVC) task, and \item Show that the MWVC at hand can be solved efficiently via a polynomial algorithm. \end{enumerate}
+Now we present Propositions~\ref{lem:blp} and~\ref{lem:alg}, which constitute the two pieces for the proof of Theorem~\ref{thm:ver} In Proposition~\ref{lem:blp}, we design a weighted bipartite graph $B$ such that the verification of $\CRr$ on $\binarymatrix$ is equivalent to computing the total weight $\mwvcmin$ of the MWVC on $B$.
+Finally, in Proposition~\ref{lem:alg}, we show that the MWVC at hand can be solved efficiently via a polynomial algorithm.